-Kerryn Warren is a postdoctoral researcher at the University of Cape Town.
-She lectures on archaeology and human evolution.
-Her research interests include identifying hybridization in the hominin fossil record, stemming from research from her Ph.D., and understanding the evolution of education in South African schools.
-She is also currently one of the new "Underground Astronauts" selected to excavate Homo naledi remains from the Rising Star Cave System in the Cradle of Humankind.
-She is passionate about education and science communication.
+Kerryn Warren is a dissertation coach at Grad Coach International and is passionate about stimulating research thinking in students of all levels.
+She has lectured on multiple topics, including archaeology and human evolution, with her research and science communication interests including hybridization in the hominin fossil record (stemming from research from her Ph.D.) and understanding how evolution is taught in South African schools.
+She also worked as one of the "Underground

+Astronauts," selected to excavate Homo naledi remains from the Rising Star Cave System in the Cradle of Humankind.

-Lindsay Hunter, Ph.D.
+K. Lindsay Hunter, M.A., Ph.D. candidate